 1) Prepare to Move Before Listing.
-Selling your home can be an emotional experience, a home is a place of sentimentality with moments and memories that are important to your family.
-However staging and selling your home is first a business decision about your financial future and your family’s future and not an indictment on you or your family’s personal preferences.
+Selling your home can be an emotional experience.
+A home is a place of sentimentality with moments and memories that are important to your family.
+However, staging and selling your home is first a business decision about your financial future and your family’s future.
+It is not an indictment on you or your family’s personal preferences.

 2) Re-arrange or Remove Furniture.
 In home staging, less is more.
 Potential buyers need to feel that the rooms are spacious and flexible.
 Large furniture and numerous pieces of furniture cloud the ability to see the flexibility of the room.

 3) Soothing or Neutral Color Palette.
-We all have our own personal style and personality that we like.
-However when selling a home these can damage your ability to sell.
-Beauty is in the eye of the beholder so you may have a teal accent wall that you love but a potential buyer may hate teal and more times than not paint colors can keep a house from selling quickly and successfully.
+We all have our own personal style and personality that we like, however when selling a home these can damage your ability to sell.
+Beauty is in the eye of the beholder, so you may have a teal accent wall that you love, but a potential buyer may hate teal.
+More times than not paint colors can keep a house from selling quickly and successfully.

-4) Clearing out clutter & personal photos.
+4) Clearing out Clutter and Personal Photos.
 Although the house has been your family’s home, it’s important to remember that you have made the decision to sell so that someone else can make it their home.
-For buyers’ to visualize their family living in a home it’s important that they aren’t seeing your stuff.
-When a home is filled with personal photos & clutter buyers’ tend to focus on your family’s lifestyle instead of the house.
+For buyers to visualize their family living in a home, it’s important that they aren’t seeing your stuff.
+When a home is filled with personal photos and clutter buyers tend to focus on your family’s lifestyle instead of the house.
 The best approach is to pack and store the items you don’t need on a daily basis.
-This will enhance buyers’ experience and gives you a head start on packing for your next chapter!
+This will enhance the buyers experience and gives you a head start on packing for your next chapter!

-Selling a home is like selling a product, show off the best features for buyers’ see the value.
+Selling a home is like selling a product, show off the best features and buyers will see the value.